cea-hpc/modules/doc/source/module.rst

 .. envvar:: MODULES_SILENT_SHELL_DEBUG

- If set to ``1``, disable any ``xtrace`` or ``verbose`` debugging property set on current shell session for the duration of either the module command or the module shell initialization script.
+ If set to ``1``, disable any ``xtrace`` or ``verbose`` debugging property set on current shell session for the duration of either the :command:`module` command or the module shell initialization script.
 Only applies to Bourne Shell (sh) and its derivatives.

+ To generate the code to silence shell debugging property in the :command:`module` shell function, :envvar:`MODULES_SILENT_SHELL_DEBUG` should be set to ``1`` prior Modules initialization or the :mconfig:`silent_shell_debug` configuration option should be set to ``1`` in the :file:`initrc` configuration file.

  .. only:: html